At a Glance

 Additional Quiet Samsung Dishwashers to Consider:

-Buying a Bosch for the absolute quietest dishwasher will cost you way too much money for the added features.
+Buying a Bosch for the absolute quietest dishwasher in their Benchmark series will cost you way too much money for the added features.

 Stick with the Bosch 800 or 800 plus series for quiet dishwashers at a lower price.